DavidGretzschel/TB11-StreamDeck-XL/README.md

 ## to-do
 Figure out which shortcuts belong to the mixed ctrl/ctrl+shift-category.
 Clean that up.
 Add used characters to all commands, so that people can passively mnemorize the hotkeys over time.

+## license stuff
+<div>Icons made by <a href="https://www.flaticon.com/authors/phatplus" title="phatplus">phatplus</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>
+Am supposed to edit this line to credit the author of the icons.
+Not sure if the HTML renders in Markdown.
+If not, I'll figure that out later.

 ## Installation
 Download hotkeys.txt and import in TB11>preferences>keybindings>Import.